Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Introduction

 The present paper is organized as follows.
 In Sec. \ref{extrapolations}, we develop our arguments with respect to the relevance of the Froissart bound and its consequences for the form used in our parameterization of the small-$x$ HERA data for $F_2^{\gamma p}(x,Q^2)$.
 We then summarize the results of our fit \cite{bdhmapp} to the combined HERA data \cite{HERAcombined}, and list the parameters, their errors and the significance of the fit.
 In Sec.\ \ref{subsec:relations_for_distributions}, we discuss the derivation of the {\em individual} small $x$ quark distributions from our analytic fit to $F_2^{\gamma p}(x,Q^2)$.
 This requires information on the singlet quark distribution $F_s(x,Q^2)$ which can be expressed in terms of a ``bare'' structure function $F_{20}^{\gamma p}$ and a set of non-singlet quark distributions.

-We show in an Appendix how $F_{20}^{\gamma p}$ can be related readily to our fit to $F_2^{\gamma p}$, and develop simple results for the effect of QCD evolution on the non-singlet distributions in Sec.\ \ref{subsec:NSevolution}.
+In two Appendices, we develop simple new analytic results for the effects of QCD evolution at small $x$ on the non-singlet distributions, and show how $F_{20}^{\gamma p}$ can be related analytically to our fit to $F_2^{\gamma p}$.
 Our results for quark distributions at ultra-small $x$ are given in Sec.\ \ref{subsec:results_for_quarks}.
-We discuss their implications with respect to the wee parton picture and neutrino cross sections in Sec.\ \ref{subsec:wee_partons}, where we show that $F_2^{\nu(\bar{\nu})}$, the dominant neutrino structure function, can be expressed directly in terms of $F_2^{\gamma p}$ to good approximation despite the failure of the wee parton limit used in earlier discussions of this connection \cite{bbmt,bhm}.
-In Secs.\ \ref{subsec:LO_wee_partons} and \ref{subsec:extrapolations}, our results are compared with other extensions of quark distributions to ultra small $x$ based on conventional parton-level fits to the HERA data.
+We discuss their implications with respect to the wee parton picture and neutrino cross sections in Sec.\ \ref{sec:wee_partons}, where we show that $F_2^{\nu(\bar{\nu})}$, the dominant neutrino structure function, can be expressed directly in terms of $F_2^{\gamma p}$ to good approximation despite the failure of the wee parton limit used in earlier discussions of this connection \cite{bbmt,bhm}.
 We summarize and draw conclusions in Sec. \ref{sec:conclusions}.